 Director Is in charge on set.
 Before filming, directors establish the style and work with the casting director to decide on the actors.
 On set, they get the best photography and best performance from the actors.
 After filming, they lead on the editing.
 Line producer Is responsible for all members of the crew and their contracts.
-Line producers hire the crew, allocate the money and make sure the filming is done safely, creatively, on budget and on time.
+Line producers hire the crew. allocate the money and make sure the filming is done safely, creatively, on budget and on time.
 They are typically the most senior member of the production team, second only to the producers.
 Script editor Liaises between the script and production teams.
-Script editors review scripts to ensure there's continuity between scenes, as well as episodes.
-Production accountant Helps the producer prepare budgets and estimate costs.
+Script editors review scripts to ensure there's continuity between scenes, as well as episodes. and estimate costs.
 During filming, production accountants oversee all payments, manage payroll and provide daily or weekly cost reports.
 Film programme Selects the films to be shown in festivals, cinemas and on TV.
-Film where film professionals see unreleased films with their peers.
-They also function as markets where sales agents and distributors go to do deals over the rights of movies they are Publicist Create the 'buzz' that surrounds the release of a film.
+Film festivals, like Cannes, are competitions where film professionals see unreleased films with their peers.
+They also function as markets where sales agents and distributors go to do deals over the rights of movies they are interested in buying.
+Publicist ° Create the 'buzz' that surrounds the release of a film.
 Publicists get the critics talking.
 They are responsible for getting media coverage of the film through having good relationships with journalists and critics.
 Distribution executive Gets productions to screens whether that be in the cinema, on TV, or on streaming platforms like Amazon and Netflix.
 Distribution executives go to film markets where they look at films and negotiate for the rights to release them.
 They then pitch the film to cinemas or other platforms and manage its release.
-Marketing manager Convinces audiences that theirs s a "must-see" film or Marketing managers help to identify the audience and create a campaign to bring it to their attention.
+Marketing manager Convinces audiences that theirs s a "must-see" film or TV dram Marketing managers help to identify the audience and create a campaign to bring it to their attention.
 If a film is being screened internationally, the campaign needs to be adapted to different cultures and countries.
+Entry level roles companies or broadcasters.

 Marketing assistant Could do any work that's needed, from scheduling tweets to ordering lunch for meetings.
 Marketing assistants help with proofreading copy, filing, and using data to help assess effectiveness of campaigns.
-They might be employed by film sales agencies, marketing agencies, production companies or broadcasters.
-Casting assistant Offers general help with finding actors to star in a film or TV drama.
+They might be employed by film sales agencies, marketing agencies, production Casting assistant Offers general help with finding actors to star in a film or TV drama.
 Casting assistants read the script and help the casting director draw up a list of possible actors for the main role.
 They call agents to check actors' availability.
+They help out with screen tests, operating the camera and doing general office duties. those sales.

+It isn't that simple

+Broadcasters

+Studios

+account holders

+Film studies

-They help out with screen tests, operating the camera and doing general office duties.
-It isn't that simple Broadcasters Studios Marketing agencies account holders Sales and distribution roles in film and TV drama require a combination of industry knowledge with core business skills such as accounting and marketing.
-You need to make sure you have a good grounding in both, whether through formal education or through learning it yourself.
-Film studies If you want to learn about film and TV drama through formal study, have a look at ScreenSkills Select list of recommended courses.
+If you want to learn about film and TV drama through formal study, have a look at ScreenSkills Select list of recommended courses.
 Filter with the film and high-end TV tags.
+We recognise courses with strong links with the film and TV industries. (screenskills.com/courses)

+Marketing

-We recognise courses with strong links with the film and TV industries. (screenskills.com/courses) Marketing A-levels or Highers in English and business studies are a useful basis for a marketing gualification.
+A-levels or Highers in English and business studies are a useful basis for a marketing gualification.
 So are Level 3 vocational qualifications in business or marketing.
 A degree in marketing or digital marketing is useful.
-The Chartered Institute of Marketing has advice. and copyright.
+The Chartered Institute of Marketing has advice.

+and copyright.
 Business and accounting

 A-levels or Highers in accounting, business studies or maths are useful.
 Or you could take Level 3 vocational courses in business or accounting.
 Degrees in business studies and accountancy aren't essential, but they will come in handy nonetheless.

 Short courses

-Entry level roles festivals, like Cannes, are competitions

-interested in buying.